amiria703/weather-app/README.md

 # weather-app
-An electron-based app to retrieve weather data and save and load state automatically.
+An electron-based app to retrieve weather data.

 ### Frameworks/Libraries/Services used:
 VueJS, ElectronJS, OpenStreetMap, leaflet, Nominatim and fcc-weather-api